mgblow/BunnyBot/README.md

 BunnyBot's versatility and integration capabilities make it a highly valuable tool for enhancing the functionality of any smart home or office ecosystem.
 Its advanced sensors and processors allow it to collect and analyze data from other devices, making it a powerful tool for IoT integration.

-#4: Remote Monitoring and Control
+# Slide 4: Remote Monitoring and Control
 ## Title: BunnyBot - The Ultimate Security and Convenience Tool
 ### Subtitle: Remote Monitoring and Control for Optimal Comfort and Security